 It’s that time of year again.
 We’ve been in winter mode for at least 4 months and it will probably last for another 3.
 The fun holiday period is over.
 And the excitement of working on new goals has started to wear off.

-My daughter just finished reading the book Seabird by Holling Clancy Holling and has fallen in love with a new word – doldrums.
-If you don’t know what that is, in nautical terms it’s defined as “a belt of calm and light baffling winds north of the equator between the northern and southern trade winds in the Atlantic and Pacific oceans.”
+My daughter read the book Seabird by Holling Clancy Holling last year and fell in love with a new word – doldrums.
+If you don’t know what that is, in nautical terms, it’s defined as “a belt of calm and light baffling winds north of the equator between the northern and southern trade winds in the Atlantic and Pacific oceans.”
 In business or art, it can be “a state of inactivity or stagnation.”

 But for the homeschooling mom, it simply means trouble.
 It takes longer and longer for the kids to get to work.
 They have a harder time focusing.
 Complaining becomes our constant companion.
 And everyone fights more.